-Planning Conference (Brownsea 39)
+Brownsea Planning Conference

 Camping Trips, Hikes and Events

 Troop 39 goes on a weekend camping trip once a month.
 All members are expected to participate since this is the highlight of our Scouting Program.

-- UNC Winter Graduation, UNC
+- UNC Winter Graduation, UNC (December),

-- Spring Graduation and
+- Spring Graduation (May), and

-- our annual “Touch a Truck” fundraiser.
+- “Touch a Truck” annual fundraiser (April).

-Patrol Food on Trips
+Patrol Food on Outings

 Scouts who make a commitment to a trip will be held accountable for reimbursing the patrol member who is responsible for the food regardless of whether they are able to attend the trip or not.

 Personal Camping Equipment

 Troop 39 will provide tents for new Scouts but as a general rule, the troop does not provide tents for camping.
 While each Scout does not need to have his own tent, Patrol Leaders are expected to make sure each Scout attending a camping trip has a tent in which to sleep.

 Domestic High Adventure